Updated 16th February 2021

 Here is where the biggest changes have occurred.
-All but one of the major banks immediately changed acceptable LVRs for investment mortgages from 70% to 80% May/June 2020.
-ANZ has since announced, as of mid-December 2020, that they require a 40% deposit (maximum lending of 60% on investment properties).
+All of the major banks immediately changed acceptable LVRs for investment mortgages from to 60% immediately.

 From mid-November 2020 it is almost impossible to get an 80% LVR mortgage on an investment property from the main banks with the exception being new-build properties which will be exempt under the Reserve Bank rules.
 In other words, for a new-build property, you should be able to borrow up to 80% even if it an investment.

 Here's a quick explanation video around LVRs.

 Subscribe to our YouTube Channel for more quick tip videos.

 Prior to May 2020, the LVR funding restrictions didn't apply to newly built homes.
 This is because the Reserve Bank wanted to encourage these houses to be developed and wanted Kiwis to be living in high-quality homes.
 Buying a new home was, from a finance point of view, almost easier prior to Covid.

 With the projected turbulence in the market in mid-2020, the banks changed their tune.
 A house can take 12 months to build and the banks simply weren't sure they knew what the market was going to look like in 12 months.
 Some economists predicted the market could be down by 20% putting construction as a risky option for banks.
 Imagine signing a contract for $800k, only to build and realise the house is now worth $650k!